 Muon Optimizer.
 AdamW is the standard default, but we can do a lot better.

-Muon (Momentum Orthogonalized by Newton–Schulz) is a specialized, incredibly efficient optimizer designed specifically for the NanoGPT speedrun by Jordan et al.
+Muon (Momentum Orthogonalized by Newton–Schulz) is an optimizer designed for the NanoGPT speedrun by Jordan et al. See the original Muon blog post for the deep mathematical details.

 muon_optimizer = Muon(model.blocks.parameters(), lr=0.02, weight_decay=0.01)